Ronald J. Frederick, PhD

 Miriam Marsolais, PhD

-Miriam Marsolais, PhD, is a licensed psychologist and Jungian Analyst in private practice in Berkeley, California.
+Miriam Marsolais, PhD, is a psychologist and Jungian Analyst in private practice in Berkeley, California.
 She is also Founder and Head Instructor of White Magnolia Tai Chi School in Berkeley.
-Dr. Marsolais first encountered AEDP in 2006, completed three years of Core Training in Seattle and the San Francisco Bay Area, became a certified AEDP practitioner in 2009, a certified AEDP supervisor in 2011 and an AEDP faculty member in 2014.
-She is currently helming the Bay Area Multi-Faculty AEDP Core Training in Kensington, California and is facilitating two ongoing AEDP supervision groups.
+Dr. Marsolais has been practicing psychotherapy since 1993 and has been engaged with AEDP since 2006.
+In addition to her private practice, Dr Marsolais provides individual and group AEDP supervision and helms the Bay Area Multi-Faculty AEDP Core Training for AEDP Therapist and AEDP Supervisor trainees.

 Jeanne Newhouse, NCPsyA